Exercise classes

 Surrey Hills Rehab also provide a class over Zoom, please contact them for details.

-You can view their website by clicking here: Foundations Physio.
+To view their website click here: Foundations Physio.

 Stay active at home